nwaywood/the-super-tiny-compiler-ocaml/readme.md

 ## Comments

-Writing this compiler required writing 4 seperate pieces: the lexer, the parser, the transformer and the generator.
+During the process of migrating the JavaScript to OCaml, there were a few things that I thought were noteworthy.

-The lexer and parser just required coverting to a recursive solution from an imperative one, which some pattern matching tricks required for the parser (Modifying a type contructor after it was created by destructuring it again with pattern matching)
+Lexer: The lexer just required converting to a recursive solution from an imperative one, nothing out of the ordinary here.

+Parser: The parser also required implementing a recursive solution, but in addition required some fancy pattern matching.
+It required modifying type contructors after they were created by destructuring them again with pattern matching, this is something I have never done before and thought it was an interesting.

+Transformer: The transformer in the JavaScript code used the visitor design pattern for defining how to handle the traversed nodes.
+This becomes much simpler in OCaml due to the power of pattern matching.

+Generator: The generator is basically a direct port.

 ## Related links